Independent Arborist Reports, Guidance & Documentation Support for California HOAs

 Independent arborist and landscape-condition reports for HOA boards and property managers who need clearer documentation before acting on tree, vegetation, irrigation, or landscape-related issues.

-Prepared by Daniel Arrellanes, ISA Certified Arborist #WE-9985A · TRAQ · QWEL Landscape Water Auditor · USGBC Certified Wildfire Defense Professional · independent consulting arborist serving Santa Barbara, San Luis Obispo, and Ventura County HOAs.
+Prepared by Daniel Arrellanes, ISA Certified Arborist #WE-9985A · TRAQ · QWEL Landscape Water Auditor · USGBC Certified Wildfire Defense Professional · independent consulting arborist serving Santa Barbara County and San Luis Obispo County HOAs.

 What changed under AB 130